phthallo/muspixel/README.md

 </div>

 ## About
-Muspixel converts an 8x8 neopixel matrix and ESP8266 to an album cover display.
+Muspixel converts an 8x8 neopixel matrix[^2] and ESP8266 to an album cover display.
 Connect it to your [Last.fm](https://www.last.fm/) account and see your scrobbles on the display in real[^1] time!

 ## Usage and Development
 ### Hardware Setup